tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/software-craftsmanship.md

 {{< card header="**Code Mentoring**" >}}
 It is easy to be overwhelmed by newly inherited legacy Java code.
 Legacy code can be difficult to work with.
-It can be helpful to have an extra set of eyes and a whole bunch of techniques for dealing with it.
+It can be helpful to have an extra set of eyes and a bunch of techniques for dealing with it.
 I can help review your software to identify areas of risk and create approaches for mitigation.

 * Review, prioritize, and organize existing legacy code
-* Retrofit unit tests into legacy code so it’s safe to refactor and modernize
+* Retrofit unit tests into legacy code, so it’s safe to refactor and modernize
 * Identify types of technical debt in your code and how to fix it
 * Suggest alternative implementations for challenging code
 * Use techniques to clean up existing code for maintainability